parinp/quick-time-series/README.md

 ### Custom Data Upload

 1. Navigate to the "Upload Data" page from the navigation bar.
-2. Click "Select CSV File" and choose a CSV file from your computer.
+2. Click "Select CSV File" and choose a CSV file from your computer (max 40MB).
+3. The file will be uploaded, converted to Parquet format, and cached in Redis.
-3. Once uploaded, select the date column and target column from your data.
+4. Once uploaded, select the date column and target column from your data.
-4. Click "Analyze" to generate visualizations and statistics.
+5. Click "Analyze" to generate visualizations and statistics.

 ## Data Format